EMV Chip Card Technology

 - Makes it virtually impossible for criminals to counterfeit cards

 - Validates the authenticity of each transaction with a unique digital signature

 - Lower stolen card fraud (when verified by a PIN)

 - Fewer chargebacks because EMV verifies that the cardholder was present

-In October 2015, merchants without EMV capability in their POS system will hold the liability for transactions with counterfeit cards.
-Failure to comply means that the merchant will be held financially responsible for any resulting card-present counterfeit card losses.
+In October 2015, the liability for transactions made with counterfeit cards shifted to merchants without EMV capability in the POS systems.
+Failure to comply means that merchants will be held financially responsible for any resulting card-present counterfeit card losses.

 What do merchants need to do?

 - Eventually, all merchants will need equipment that has a smart card reader for chip cards, in addition to a magnetic stripe reader.

 - The easiest way to tell if a merchant's terminal is EMV-capable is to see if it has a slot on the front where the consumer would ‘dip’ their card.